Allergies

 Treatment

-It's important to remember that if you suffer any severe allergic reaction—such as anaphylactic shock or asthma that causes shortness of breath or difficulty breathing, or any other extreme discomfort—you should seek medical attention immediately.
-In fact, if you've ever had a previous severe allergic reaction, you should ask your health care professional about carrying an epinephrine injector with you to treat anaphylactic shock, and be sure you've been taught to give yourself an injection properly.
-If you have to use it, be sure to call 911 and get medical help immediately.
+In fact, if you've ever had a previous severe allergic reaction, you should ask your health care professional about carrying an epinephrine injector device with you to treat anaphylaxis.
+And be sure you know how to inject yourself with epinephrine quickly and correctly.
+If you have to use it, be sure to call 911 and seek medical help immediately.
 Until help arrives, lie down and raise your legs above the level of your chest to increase the blood flow to your heart and brain.

 Your health care professional may prescribe some medications that can be used alone or in combination.
 These include: